 Mounted drawing on a WWII trunk.

 70 years later, in a trunk left in a garage of one of Black's surviving relatives, 100 photographic copies of some of the 1000 sketches she'd made, were discovered.
-With them were the notebooks filled by her subjects, many of whom whilst signing and providing home addresses, had left personal messages and poems to her.
+With them were the notebooks filled by her sitters, many of whom whilst signing and providing home addresses, had left personal messages and poems to her.
 The title of the piece is taken from such a poem.
 And along with these, were the letters that she had in turn received from the recipients of those portraits - the mothers, wives, sisters.

 It is known that in some cases, though not quite how many, the soldiers had already died before the portrait had reached the families back home.

-And that some families still have the sketches hanging in their homes, unaware of who Elizabeth Black was.
+Also, that some families still have the sketches hanging in their homes, unaware of who Elizabeth Black was.